 And like all other animals, they have wild predators.
 Sharks, orcas and false killer whales are just a few of the animals who like to prey upon these majestic sea pancakes.
 We, however, also prey upon mantas- in a different way.
 They get caught in our gill nets, fishing line, and are being intentionally caught for their gill plates (desirable for Chinese medicine).

-M. birostris and M. alfredi are both considered to be Vulnerable (VU) by the IUCN.
+All are considered Vulnerable (VU) by the IUCN.
 They have also recently been listed on Appendix I and II under the Convention on Migratory Species (CMS).

 we would like to thank manta trust for all they do for mantas!